 Do you have piles of paper clutter taking over your home?
-Learn how to organize your paperwork with these simple to follow tips.
+Learn how to organize your paperwork with this helpful guide.

 It seems like the only time you think about your important documents is when you need them.
 Then when you need them, you can’t find them because they aren’t organized.
 You look at those important documents and then toss them into the other piles of paper cluttering up your kitchen table.